Search & Rescue

 Clallam County has approximately 180 miles of shoreline, a multitude of lakes and rivers, thousands of miles of logging roads, and the doors to many outdoor activities.
 When incidents occur, it is groups like Search and Rescue who are called on to carry out the SAR operation.

 Most often, we are called to search for lost persons.
 With some of the densest and most unique forests in the county, navigation can be a real nightmare to anyone not prepared for our ever-changing weather conditions.
-Some of the year-round users of our area include hunters, hikers, backpackers, mushroom pickers, cross-country snow skiers, and snowshoes.
+Some of the year-round users of our area include hunters, hikers, backpackers, mushroom pickers, cross-country snow skiers, and snowshoers.
 With our inviting coastline of sandy beaches, islands, rock cliffs, and caves many people get caught by rising tides and changes in the weather.
 We have the equipment and the members with the skills to affect rescues throughout the county.

 Public Awareness Programs: Trip Plans